dlmarshall3/homestar-ipsum-npm/README.md

 8. Enjoy your cold one, and the glory that is the Homest...wait.
 Why in the crap was it named after HIM?

-## About the developer
-I'm no one special.
-I just like Homestar Runner (I mean, I have a Li'l Brudder tattoo on my leg), and I thought it'd be fun to make a Homestar Ipsum generator.
-You can check out my portfolio here: https://davidmarshall.dev.
-If you like what I've done here, it'd be cool to throw me a cold or something?
-No pressure.
-VENMO: @tipperbeanfad.
-My avatar is a picture of Bender from Futurama.

 ## FAQ
 <strong>When are you going to add more emails to the transcript file?</strong>